 From time to time, market conditions have limited, and in some cases prevented, insurers from obtaining the types and amounts of reinsurance they consider adequate for their business needs.
 As a result, we may not be able to purchase reinsurance in the areas and for the amounts we desire or on terms we deem acceptable or at all.

-In addition to reinsurance purchased from traditional reinsurers, we have historically incorporated collateralized protection from the insurance linked securities market through the issuance of catastrophe bonds.
-During the first quarter of 2021, we closed a \$400 million 144A catastrophe bond which became effective June 1, 2021.
+In addition to reinsurance purchased from traditional reinsurers, we have historically incorporated collateralized protection from the insurance linked securities market via catastrophe bonds.
+During the first quarter of 2021, the Company closed a \$400 million 144A catastrophe bond which became effective June 1, 2021.
 The catastrophe bond was completed through Torrey Pines Re Pte.
-Ltd. ("Torrey Pines Re").
-Torrey Pines Re. is a special purpose insurer established in Singapore whereby Torrey Pines Re provides Palomar with indemnity-based reinsurance covering earthquake events.
-We are currently seeking to expand our catastrophe XOL coverage through a catastrophe bond offering and may seek similar catastrophe bond offerings in the future.
+Ltd. ("Torrey Pines Re Pte.").
+Torrey Pines Re Pte is a special purpose reinsurance vehicle incorporated in Singapore that provides Palomar with indemnity-based reinsurance covering earthquake events through June 1, 2024.
+During the second quarter of 2022, the Company also closed a \$275 million 144A catastrophe bond which became effective June 1, 2022.
+This catastrophe bond was completed through Torrey Pines Re Ltd., a Bermuda-domiciled special purpose insurer that provides indemnity-based reinsurance covering earthquake events through June 1, 2025.
+We may seek similar catastrophe bond offerings in the future.
 However, there can be no assurance that we will be able to complete such offerings on acceptable terms, if at all.